Eastern Front (World War I): 1914

-Prior to 1914, the Russian's lack of success in war and diplomacy in the six decades before 1914 sapped the country's moral strength.
-The triumphs of Britain and Germany in the martial, diplomatic and economic spheres put these countries in the front rank of the world's leading nations.
-This was a source of national pride, self-confidence and unity.
-It helped reconcile the worker to the state and the Bavarian or Scotsman to rule from Berlin or London.

 In the years prior to 1914, Austro-Russian co-operation was both crucial for European peace and difficult to maintain.
 Old suspicions exacerbated by the Bosnian crisis stood in the way of agreement between the two empires, as did ethnic sensitivities.
-Russia's historical role as liberator of the Balkans was difficult to square with Austria's determination to control adjacent territories.
-In 1913–1914 Saint Petersburg was too concerned with its own weakness and what it saw as threats to vital Russian interests, to spare much thought for Vienna's feelings.
-The Russians were, with some justice, indignant that the concessions they had made after the First Balkan War in the interest of European peace had not been reciprocated by the Central Powers.

-This was doubly dangerous given the growing evidence flowing into Petersburg about Germany's aggressive intentions.
-Both Bazarov and the agents of the Russian secret political police in Germany reported the concern aroused in public opinion by the press war against Russia, which raged in the spring of 1914.

-The Russian military was the largest in the world consisting of 1.4 million men on duty just prior to the war.
-They could also mobilize up to 5 million men, but only had 4.6 million rifles to give them.
-It also had poor leadership.
+The Russian military was the largest in the world, consisting of 1,400,000 men.
+They could also mobilize up to 5 million men but only had 4.6 million rifles to give them.
+Russian troops were satisfactorily supplied at the beginning of the war; there was more light artillery than France, and no less than Germany.

-The Empires Clash
+Initial engagements

-The war in the east began with the Russian invasion of East Prussia on 17 August 1914 and the Austro-Hungarian province of Galicia.
-The Russian offensive in the Battle of Stallupönen, which was the opening battle of the Eastern Front, quickly turned to a disastrous defeat followed by the Battle of Tannenberg in August 1914.
-Later, the German troops under the command of Hindenburg inflicted a crushing defeat on the numerically superior Russian army in the First Battle of the Masurian Lakes.
-A second Russian incursion into Galicia was completely successful, with the Russians controlling almost all of that region by the end of 1914, routing four Austrian armies in the process.
+The first events were the capture of Kalish and Chenhostov by the Germans without fighting; the first significant contact took place with clashes at Virbalis.
+The first full-scale operation was invasion of East Prussia on 17 August 1914 and the Austro-Hungarian province of Galicia.
+The Russian offensive in the Battle of Stallupönen, which was the opening battle of the Eastern Front, quickly turned to a disastrous defeat following the Battle of Tannenberg in August 1914; even though the Russians were successfully defending at Gumbinnen a while before Tannenberg.
+After the Russian disaster, German troops under the command of Hindenburg inflicted another crushing defeat on the numerically superior Russian army in the First Battle of the Masurian Lakes.
+A second Russian incursion into Galicia was more successful, with the Russians controlling almost all of that region by the end of 1914, routing four Austrian armies in the process.
 Under the command of Nikolai Ivanov, Nikolai Ruzsky and Aleksei Brusilov, the Russians won the Battle of Galicia in September and began the Siege of Przemyśl, the next fortress on the road towards Kraków.